 Virtual fans cheering on pro wrestlers via live stream.
 What a time to be alive.

-This article was originally published August 22, 2020.
+This article was originally published August 22, 2020, but has been updated since then.